dpkristensen/bfdm/documentation/BFSDL_spec_draft.md

 #### 5.2.3 String Bit Format

+Strings are character-oriented vectors whose length may be set dynamically.

     string-bit-format := 'string'

 This format may be modified by Attributes (see Appendix D).

-The following built-in types are defined as shorthand for commonly used types:
+##### 5.2.3.1 C-Style Strings

+This style of storing strings was used by the C programming language, where a Null terminator character `(0x0)` appears after the string's contents to signal the end of the data.

-    string-bit-format += 'cstring'  # Equivalent to string.term(), for C-style strings
+    string-bit-format += 'cstring'

-    string-bit-format += 'pstring'  # Equivalent to string.plen(), for Pascal-style string
+This is shorthand for `string.term(#0#)`, regardless of the `DefaultStringTerm` setting.

+##### 5.2.3.2 Pascal-Style Strings

+This style of storing strings was used by the Pascal programming language, where a byte appeared prior to the string data to indicate the length of the string.

+    `string-bit-format += 'pstring'`

+This is shorthand for `string.plen(u8).unterm()`.

 #### 5.2.4 Supported Bit Formats